killerdejavu/killerdejavu.github.io/README.md

 I am still a learner!

-# What content does this contain?
+# What content does this contain ?
 This includes all the programming related things which I have learnt over last 3-4 years.
-Its still starting, or as we say WIP.
-SO take a chill pill for some time, and come back later.
+It's still starting, or as we say WIP.
+So take a chill pill for some time, and come back later.